instructure/instructure-ui/docs/testing/writing-tests.md

 ---

 > This section uses [`@instructure/ui-test-utils`](/#ui-test-utils) testing library which will be sunset in our next
-> release in favor of Jest + React Testing Library.
+> release in favor of Vitest + React Testing Library.
 See [our guide](/#converting-old-tests) on how to convert legacy tests to use the new
 > frameworks.

 ## The anatomy of a test